Bill Smitrovich

-William Stanley Zmitrowicz Jr. (born May 16, 1947), known professionally as Bill Smitrovich (/ˈsmɪtrəvɪtʃ/ SMIT-rə-vitch), is an American actor.
+Stanley William Zmitrowicz Jr. (born May 16, 1947), known professionally as Bill Smitrovich (/ˈsmɪtrəvɪtʃ/ SMIT-rə-vitch), is an American actor.

 Personal life

-Smitrovich was born in Bridgeport, Connecticut, the son of Anna (née Wojna) and Stanley William Zmitrowicz, a tool and die maker.
+Smitrovich was born on May 16, 1947, in Bridgeport, Connecticut, the son of Anna (née Wojna) and Stanley William Zmitrowicz, a tool and die maker.
 He is of Polish descent.
 Bill is a graduate of the University of Bridgeport (1972) and holds an MFA from Smith College (1976).
 He is married to Shaw Purnell from Pittsburgh, Pennsylvania.
 They have a son, Alexander John, and a daughter Maya Christina, four years younger.